bkw777/rgb2vga/README.md

 The schematic and pcb layout are re-drawn from scratch in KiCad to provide editable source files.

-The VHDL source is just a fork of [the original](https://github.com/lfantoniosi/rgb2vga) but with all the non-source files cleaned out.
+The VHDL source is just a fork of [the original](https://github.com/lfantoniosi/rgb2vga) but with all of the non-source files cleaned out.
 The VHDL does compile and you can generate a new working rgb2vga.jic from it.
 But as noted by Roger Taylor, you may want to use the original JIC file from Luis anyway because it may be more stable.
 There is a preseved copy of Luis's original rgb2vga.jic in [vhdl/Original_JIC](vhdl/Original_JIC).

-The enclosure is new, and the OpenSCAD source is included.
+The enclosure is mine, and the OpenSCAD source is included.

 Video showing v003 in action.
 [![](https://img.youtube.com/vi/MPYQRHWyUGA/hqdefault.jpg)](https://youtu.be/MPYQRHWyUGA)